1. Gneiss Wines

 3. Silhouette Cellars

 Silhouette Cellars tasting room, located at #110, sells wine from two Naramata Bench family-owned wineries.
-Their own sparkling wine house is Silhouette Estate Winery, and their still house is Therapy Vineyards
+Their own sparkling wine house is Silhouette Estate Winery, and their still house is Therapy Vineyards.

 Welcome to Silhouette Cellars © Spaswinefood